feathers-studio/comptime.ts/README.md

 div({ class: style });
 ```

 > **Note**: The `@emotion/css` import got removed from the output.
 You'll need to somehow add the styles back to your project somehow.
 See [running code after comptime evaluation](#running-code-after-comptime-evaluation) for an example of emitting the styles as a CSS file.
-Alternatively, you might write a bundler plugin to import the styles from `@emotion/css` and emit them as a CSS file, etc.
+Alternatively, you might write a bundler plugin to import the CSS cache from `@emotion/css` and emit them as a CSS file, etc.

 ### 3. Calculate constants at compile time